Working With Useless Machines

 A useless machine is a strategy employed to critique the current corporate agenda of productivity, efficiency, and consumption by creating devices that have no utilitarian function.
 They are purposefully executed to provoke a reflection on the current state of the technical and consumer culture of the time.
 This project examines the idea of the useless machine through four explorations subverting the function of personal assistants, and through the creation of one personal web server.

-The projects are: SAD Blender, Fortune Tasker (with Alanna Predko), Calendar Creep, Home Hub, and Punchy (with Rob Russell).
+The projects are: SAD Blender, Fortune Tasker (with Len Predko), Calendar Creep, Home Hub, and Punchy (with Rob Russell).

 Punk Prism Power